 - Not being extremely straightforward isn’t the usual way to grab attention, but when it comes to canceled members, it’s better to take a more sensitive route.
 The call to action in the Blue Apron email isn’t telling you, “Sign Up Today!” because that wouldn’t be as enticing.
 For gyms or studios, using CTA’s like “Workout with us again!” or “Our gym isn’t the same without you.” would make for better initiators of action.

 - What we'd add: A promotion or offer!
 Give them a push in the right direction with an offer they can't refuse.
 Just make sure the offer only lasts a predefined amount of time.
 They need to know that action must be taken quickly.

 Another subscription company that takes a different approach to reaching out to cancelled clients is Winc, a monthly wine subscription.

-Winc takes a different approach by not asking you to come back or renew a subscription, but instead offers a seasonal or special box that might get you thinking about their company again.
+Winc takes a different approach by not asking you to come back or renew a subscription but instead offers a seasonal or special box that might get you thinking about their company again.
 It’s also a chance at getting someone in the door with that one box, moving them to continue with a subscription.
 How can this approach work for gyms or studios?

 - Be specific!
 In the Winc email, they list out each wine you would receive.
 When running a special, explain all of the benefits, all of the classes you’re offering, and more.
 Whether it be a yoga or Pilates class or no initiation fee, you never know what portion of your gym or studio may resonate with someone.
-If it’s been awhile since someone has cancelled, you may offer classes or pricing you didn’t offer before that they could take advantage of now.
+If it’s been a while since someone has canceled, you may offer classes or pricing you didn’t offer before that they could take advantage of now.

-Many successful subscription companies use email to get their cancelled clients back, and a fitness business could take some notes on how they do it and what makes their efforts successful.
+Many successful subscription companies use email to get their canceled clients back, and a fitness business could take some notes on how they do it and what makes their efforts successful.
 When you have a system like Club OS, you can set up an email that will automatically send out to someone after they cancel, making this process easier than ever.